BEHAVIOR RESOURCES & NEW PET GUIDE

 Congratulations on your new pet!
 Here are some tips on helping them successfully adjust to your home.

-If you ever need more help with your adopted pet, Haven Humane Society has an excellent Behavior Specialist on staff to answer any questions and help with a training plan.
-Email her at training@havenhumane.org.
+If you ever need more help with your adopted pet, Haven Humane Society has an excellent Behavior Specialist to answer any questions and help with a training plan.
+Email them at training@havenhumane.org.

 Adjustment Period